 Early reports from Saipan are not encouraging regarding donations for the Earhart Memorial Monument.
 Please send any amount, large or small, to help support this important initiative.
 If you care about the truth, your help is desperately needed to make this dream a reality.
 I can’t address each one of you by name, but I always respond to every legitimate email you send.
 Without your help, the memorial’s failure is inevitable.
 Please make your check payable to: Amelia Earhart Memorial Monument, Inc., and send to AEMMI, c/o Marie S. Castro, P.O.
 Box 500213, Saipan MP 96950.
 All donors will receive a letter of appreciation from the Saipan Earhart Memorial Committee.
 Thank you.

-The brilliant news analyst David Martin (www.DCDave.com) has been a friend of mine and of Amelia Earhart: The Truth at Last since the early days after the first edition was published in June 2012, and he continues to be a staunch supporter of the truth in the Earhart disappearance.
-We first met about 2005, when I found his work on the James V. Forrestal case (“Who Killed James Forrestal?”) in an online search and was immediately hooked on the quality and quantity of the truth that Martin discerns and presents on a near-daily basis in his work.
+The brilliant news analyst David Martin (www.DCDave.com) has been a friend of Amelia Earhart: The Truth at Last since the early days after the first edition was published in June 2012.
+We first met about 2005, when I found his work on the James V. Forrestal case (“Who Killed James Forrestal?“) in an online search and was immediately hooked on the quality and quantity of the truth that Martin discerns and presents in his work.

-Far more than this writer, the better-known Martin has a long history with the Washington establishment and is despised as a persistent pest by the herd journalists in the nation’s capitol, all of whom have made their own little deals with the devil and sold their souls for the coin of the realm, whether it be fame, status, money or influence.
-Martin is clearly his own man, a beast rarely encountered in this upside-down PC world, and his friendship and support are highly appreciated and never taken for granted here.
+Far more than this writer, the better-known Martin has a long history with the Washington establishment and is despised as a persistent pest by the herd journalists in the nation’s capitol, nearly all of whom have made their own little arrangements with evil and sold their souls for the coin of the realm, whether it be fame, status, money or influence.
+Martin is clearly his own man, a beast rarely encountered in this upside-down PC world, and his friendship and support are highly appreciated and never taken for granted.

 Well, that didn’t take long.
 Two days before the History Channel aired its two-hour special, “Amelia Earhart: The Lost Evidence,” clued in by the saturation promotion our propaganda was giving it, I smelled a rat.
 What I concluded in “Press Touts Dubious Earhart Photo” was that it was likely that these scoundrels were now steering us away from the truth through the use of #4 and #9 of the Seventeen Techniques for Truth Suppression.
 These are, respectively, “Knock down straw men” and “Come half clean.”